Substantive Change Policy

 • Adding a new off-campus instructional site/additional location including a branch campus or changing the site name or address.

-• Closing an institution, a program, a method of delivery, an off-campus instructional site, or a program at an off-campus instructional site.
+• Closing an off-campus instructional site or a program at an off-campus instructional site.

 Please see the Substantive Change Types Quick Reference table developed by SACSCOC to help in determining which changes require notification, approval, visitation, etc.